ddev/ddev/docs/users/cli-usage.md

 5. `ddev start`
 6. Follow the URL to the base site.

+You may want the [Magento 1 Sample Data](https://magento.com/tech-resources/download#download1759) for experimentation.

+Note that Magento 1 is a huge codebase and using `nfs_mount_enabled: true` is recommended for performance on macOS and Windows, see [docs](performance/#using-nfs-to-mount-the-project-into-the-container).

 ### Magento 2 Quickstart

 Normal details of a composer build for Magento 2 are on [Magento 2 site](https://devdocs.magento.com/guides/v2.3/install-gde/composer.html) You must have a public and private key to install from Magento's repository; when prompted for "username" and "password" in the composer create it's asking for your public and private keys.